andywar65/djeocad/README.md

 Press the `Save and continue` button.
 If all goes well the `DXF file` will be extracted and a list of `Layers` will be attached to your drawing.
 Each layer inherits the `Name` and color originally assigned in CAD. `ARC`, `CIRCLE`, `LINE` and `LWPOLYLINE` entities are visible on the map panel.
 It is possible to change layer name and layer entities.
 If unnested `BLOCKS` are present in the drawing, they will be extracted and inserted on respective layer.
 Please notice that all entities forming the `BLOCK` will be placed on layer `0`. `Blocks` share the same model as `Layers`, so they can be modified in frontend.
 Insertion point is at (LAT=0, LONG=0).
 When updating a `Block` you will be able to access it's instances.
 Apart from normal CRUD operations, you can also `explode` an instance: the instance will be deleted, but it's entities will be transferred to insertion layer (this is common practice in CAD).
 If you want to create a new `BLOCK`, make a `Layer` first.
 Layer can be transformed to block (an instance of the block will replace layer).
 ## On the frontend
 On the navigation bar look for `Projects/GeoCAD`.
 Two `List` frontend views are implemented: `List of all drawings`, `List by author`, where drawings are just markers on the map.
 Note that `private` drawings will be hidden from non authors in all views.
 Click on a marker and follow the link in the popup: you will land on the `Drawing Detail` page, with layers displayed on the map.
 If you are the author of this drawing, you can access all `CRUD` views for `Drawings`, `Layers` and `Insertions`.
 Note that all entities on a layer inherit layer color.
+You can create drawings either if you are logged in or out, bur login is required to modify drawings.
 ## Downloading
 In `Drawing Detail` view it is possible to download back the (eventually modified) `DXF file`.
 Some limitations apply: the `True North` will be respected, `ARC` and `CIRCLE` entities will be approximated to `LWPOLYLINES`, and `Layers` will have `True Colors` instead of `ACI Colors`.
 Beware that if layers have been modified and a download is performed, the stored file will be replaced too, and rotation will be set to zero (True North).
+## Changelog v1.6.1
+* Fixed bug in drawing download
+* Upload files without login
 ## Changelog v1.6.0
 * Transform layer to block
 * C*UD views need permissions